 Field of Study

-Students will study the origins of much of our heritage using primary documents, maps, pictures, stories, diagrams, charts, chronological skills, inquiry/research skills and technology skills.
-The primary focus of the content in the course is from 1500 to the present, giving a clearer and more detailed view of how the world shifted from Medieval ways of life and thinking to “modern” thought and action.
-Content will begin with the Renaissance in Italy (c.1350) and extend to the modern day.
+Students will study the origins of much of our heritage using primary documents, maps, pictures, stories, diagrams, charts, chronological skills, inquiry/research skills, and technology skills.
+The primary focus of the content in the course is from 1500 A.D. to the present, giving a clearer and more detailed view of how the world shifted from medieval ways of life and thinking to “modern” thought and action.
+Content will begin with the Renaissance in Italy (c.
+1350) and extend to the modern day.
 It includes categories of historical studies such as politics and government, economics, military, society, and culture.

-World History and Geography to 1500 A.D. to Present offers students the opportunity to think about our past in a new way and to better understand how yesterday’s actions will impact the present and future.
-In addition to preparing students for the corresponding SOL test, this course will also help students in better developing their research, writing, and analytical skills, which will serve them well, both academically and in their future careers.
+This course offers students the opportunity to think about our past in a new way and to better understand how yesterday’s actions will impact the present and future.
+In addition to preparing students for the corresponding SOL test, this course will also help students to develop their research, writing, and analytical skills, which will serve them well academically and in their future careers.

 Course Texts and Materials